LordDemonos/Quarm.Guide/_posts/2024-05-15-everything-we-know-about-kunark.md

 - Book of Charm and Sacrifice is now a 5 second respawn.
 Additionally, it now appears in instances.
 - According to a sneaky rogue, the Book of Souls in hate is up every 5 seconds now.
 - The Tangrin is now a 15 minute spawn.
 YetiQuest returns!
+- Felia Goldwing is now a 100% chance to spawn.

 ## Instances and Quakes